harsag/hars-data-engg/README.md

 # hars-data-engg

-# Postgres vs Pandas vs Spark
+# PostgreSQL vs Pandas vs Spark

 The objective of this project was to compare the performances of these tools while doing data transformations
 1. 1 million files were created (1 file for each transaction) and loaded in mongodb